 While it is always a good idea to regularly check your Hard Disk Health for Errors & Bad Sectors, it is equally important to monitor the Hard Disk regularly, if you don’t want to be caught unawares by a hard disk failure for no apparent reason.
 Hard Disks these days, use Self-Monitoring, Analysis, and Reporting Technology or SMART to monitor its health and send out signals if it is failing.

-To check the status of your Hard Disk health you can use the WMIC or Windows Management Instrumentation Command-line.
+To check the status of your Hard Disk health, you can use the WMIC or Windows Management Instrumentation Command-line.
 The WMIC is a command-line and scripting interface that simplifies the use of Windows Management Instrumentation (WMI) and systems managed through WMI.
-Using the WMI Commands,, it can help you carry out several administrative tasks, including for instance, finding out the computer model name or serial number of your Windows PC.
+Using the WMI Commands,, it can help you carry out several administrative tasks, including, for instance, finding out the computer model name or the serial number of your Windows PC.

 Hard Disk Health

-To check your Hard Disk Health natively, open a command prompt window.
-First type wmic and hit Enter.
+To check your Hard Disk Health natively in Windows 10/8/7, open a command prompt window.
+First, type wmic and hit Enter.
 Then type diskdrive get status and hit Enter.

 In the eventuality that your hard disk status is not OK, it might be a good idea to keep a watch on the noises that a dying hard disk makes, and back up all your data natively or by using some free third-party backup software.

-You may want to take a look at these post:
+You may want to take a look at these posts: